Natalie Katsou

 Professional projects

-In regard to my professional experience in theatre and opera, I have directed a variety of large and small-scale performances in the UK and abroad, in venues such as Arcola Theatre, Old Red Lion Theatre, Blackheath Halls, Peacock Theatre, Proud Archivist, Etcetera Theatre, The Wallace Collection Museum, Talihmane Theatre in Istanbul, Miskolc National Theatre in Hungary, the National Theatre and Aggelon Vima in Athens.
+Natalie has directed a variety of large and small-scale performances in theatre and opera in the UK and abroad, in venues such as Arcola Theatre, Old Red Lion Theatre, Blackheath Halls, Peacock Theatre, Proud Archivist, Etcetera Theatre, The Wallace Collection Museum, Talihmane Theatre in Istanbul, Miskolc National Theatre in Hungary, the National Theatre and Aggelon Vima in Athens.

-In 2014 I founded the company Operaview producing and directing contemporary opera.
+In 2014 she founded the company Operaview producing and directing contemporary opera.
 The principle is to merge opera with dance, puppetry, circus arts, video and architectural installations, to blend disciplines, traditions and cultures, and to form strong collaborations with highly skilled international artists.
-One of the most successful productions was the tango opera ‘Maria de Buenos Aires’ featuring Deco Ensemble under the musical direction of Ricardo Gosalbo.
-The show sold out at the Grimeborn Opera Festival 2016 (Arcola Theatre) and was then invited at the Bartok Plus Opera Festival at Miskolc National Theatre in Hungary (June 2017), where it received standing ovations.
+One of the most successful productions was the tango opera ‘Maria de Buenos Aires’ featuring Deco Ensemble under the musical direction of Ricardo Gosalbo at the Grimeborn Opera Festival 2016 (Arcola Theatre) and at the Bartok Plus Opera Festival at Miskolc National Theatre in Hungary (June 2017).

-In 2014, I was invited to direct two plays as staged readings for the Spanish Golden Age Season and soon I developed the project into a full-scale double-bill (February 2014).
-One of the two plays that I directed, ‘Wolf Kisses’ by P. Pedrero, featuring original compositions and live music by Andrei Ionescu on stage, was met with enthusiasm by reviews and audience alike.
-The production received an Arts Grant by the Arts Council and had a second run at the Old Red Lion Theatre (July 2014).
+As a director and a dramaturg, she has collaborated with a wide range of artists and professionals in the UK and abroad.
+In 2014, she directed a double-bill of contemporary Spanish plays at the Arcola Theatre.
+‘Wolf Kisses’ by P. Pedrero, featuring original compositions and live music by Andrei Ionescu on stage received an Arts Grant by the Arts Council and had a second run at the Old Red Lion Theatre (July 2014).

 Conferences and talks